bram2w/baserow/docs/development/directory-structure.md

   optional.
 * `core`: is a required app that is installed by default.
 It contains some abstract concepts that are reused throughout the backend.
-It also contains the code for the group and application concepts that are at the core of Baserow.
+It also contains the code for the workspace and application concepts that are at the core of Baserow.
 Of course there are also helper classes, functions, and decorators that can be reused.
 * `manage.py`: the Django manage.py file to execute management commands.